DiweiZhu/OpenStackClient-CS6620NEU21Fall/README.md

 ### Modification to OpenStackSDK

 In some special cases OpenStackSDK might does not provide full support for a command or has some bug.
+A patch has already been proposed/created in the SDK to deal with these gaps.
+In most cases, once a patch has been approved, we have to wait for the next public release of OpenStackSDK to be able to use the patch in the OpenStackClient.
+The following are the patches created in the SDK:

-- Add OpenStackSDK method to support command server dump create.
+- Add SDK method to support command server dump create.
 - Fix bug in class definition of ServerDiagnostics
 - Add \_max_microverion into ServerDiagnostics so that it calls new version of API by default.
+- Added the missing field BlockDeviceMappingID in the resource for VolumeAttachments.
+- The method for updating volume attachments is missing support for a attribute.

 ## 8. What We Learned